knowledgegroove/stock-market-analyzer/SETUP_REQUIRED.md

 ---

-**After completing this setup, the watchlist will sync to the cloud for all your devices!** 🎉
+**Nofter completing this setup, the watchlist will sync to the cloud for all your devices!** 🎉